By Brad Hinkle 2/05/2020

 Professional 16mm film scanners start at around $300,000 and go up from there.
 So, you wont find a professional 16mm film scanner at your local camera shop, Walgreens, Walmart or Costco.
 No, you need to find a company that has these professional machines and has been scanning professionally for years.
-In addition, the professional machines have pin registration to ensure your 16mm film transfer is rock steady.
+In addition, the professional machines have pin or optical registration to ensure your 16mm film transfer is rock steady.
 Video Conversion Experts is one of those companies.

 Our service is the best in the business and so is our customer support.
 If for any reason you are unsatisfied with our results please contact us to discuss any options. *Quality of film conversion and restoration is dependent upon condition of existing film stock and/or videotape; severely deteriorated original materials may be beyond the reach of even the most sophisticated restoration methods.
 To learn more, see our exclusive Film Conversion Technology, Slide Transfer Technology, or Video Transfer Technology.
 Online Video Customer Index.